Vikram Prabhu: 2012–2015: Early career and recognition

-2016-2018: Setback
+2016–2018: Setback

 In July 2016, Vikram Prabhu launched a production house named "First Artist", under which he would produce future films.

 His next venture was an action film, Wagah (2016).
 Sify described; "Vikram Prabhu is earnest in the film and tries hard to rise above a muddled script and poorly written dialogues".
 His next film was Veera Sivaji (2016).
 Once again Vikram Prabhu is earnest with his performance but fail to rise above the severely flawed script.
 In 2017, the gangster thriller Sathriyan was released.
 Performance wise, Vikram Prabhu is perfect as the angry young man.
 His body language and dialogue deliver aptly suit his characterization, easily Sathriyan is his comeback film as an actor.
 Vikram Prabhu has ventured into production through Neruppu Da (2017), and their promotions promised to talk about the hardships and lifestyle of the firemen.
 After acting in action and serious subjects, Vikram Prabhu appears in a comedy role in his movie Pakka (2018).
 Vikram Prabhu has played a dual role.
 The movie has Nikki Galrani in the female lead with Bindu Madhavi' s Tamil fame enacting an important character.
 Then he appeared in Radha Mohan' s, 60 Vayadu Maaniram (2018) and action thriller Thuppakki Munai (2018).

-2020-present

-The next was a family ensemble cast led by veterans R. Sarathkumar and Raadhika, in Dhana Sekaran's Vaanam Kottatum (2020).
-Mani Ratnam producing and also co-writing.
-Vikram Prabhu's mature and believable performance is complemented by Aishwarya Rajesh.
-Then, Asuraguru (2020) is a below average heist thriller.
+2020–present